topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 volumeBindingMode: WaitForFirstConsumer
 ```

 `lvmd` receives the device class as a parameter.
-It has a map between device classes and volume groups,
-operates a volume group mapped a specified device class.
+`lvmd` has a setting for each device class, can decide a target volume group for a given device class.
+`lvmd` will operate a logical volume on the target volume group.

+If a device class is empty, `lvmd` will use default volume group.
+Therefore, it is possible to keep compatibility without changing existing storageClasses when upgrading.

 Pros:
 - It requires to launch only one TopoLVM to support multiple volume groups.

 Cons:
-- It doesn't have compatibility.
-Users need some procedures to upgrade.
+- Users need to prepare device class setting for `lvmd`.

 ### Option B) multiple provisioner

-This proposal make it possible to specify a name of volume group
+This proposal provides a way to deploy multiple TopoLVMs on a single Kubernetes cluster.
+Each TopoLVM handles a different volume group.

-as a provisioner of a StorageClass as follows:
+Users can use arbitrary TopoLVM by specifying a provisioner name in a storageClass as follows:

 ```yaml
 kind: StorageClass